VysotskiVadim/VysotskiVadim.blog/_drafts/day-night-screenshot.markdown

 ```
 #### Themes

-To let the view access app theme, wrap your context in theme wrapper.
+To let the view access the app theme, wrap your context in theme wrapper.
 ```kotlin
 val context = ContextThemeWrapper(
     InstrumentationRegistry.getInstrumentation().targetContext,